-Head-and-shoulders tops are reversal patterns that form as the price of a currency pair hits a resistance level (forming the first shoulder), then breaks through the first resistance level and hits a higher resistance level (forming the head) and then hits the first resistance level again (forming the second shoulder).
+Head-and-shoulders tops are reversal patterns that form as the price of a stock or CFD hits a resistance level (forming the first shoulder), then breaks through the first resistance level and hits a higher resistance level (forming the head), and then hits the first resistance level again (forming the second shoulder).

-Head-and-shoulders bottoms are reversal patterns that form as the price of a currency pair hits a support level (forming the first shoulder), then breaks through the first support level and hits a lower support level (forming the head) and then hits the first support level again (forming the second shoulder).
+Head-and-shoulders bottoms are reversal patterns that form as the price of a stock or CFD hits a support level (forming the first shoulder), then breaks through the first support level and hits a lower support level (forming the head), and then hits the first support level again (forming the second shoulder).

 Head-and-shoulders tops are bearish reversal patterns and head-andshoulders bottoms are bullish reversal patterns.
-If a currency pair is in an up trend, it will form a head-and-shoulders top.
-If a currency pair is in a down trend, it will form a head-and-shoulders bottom.
+If a stock or CFD is in an upward trend, it will form a head-and-shoulders top.
+If a stock or CFD is in a downward trend, it will form a head-and-shoulders bottom.
 Head-andshoulders tops/bottoms usually form over long periods of time.

 Head-and-shoulders tops/bottoms all have the following five characteristics:

-- Left shoulder (A)-horizontal, or slightly angled, level of resistance (head-and-shoulders top), or a horizontal, or slightly angled, level of support (head-and-shoulders bottom). - Head (B)-higher horizontal, or slightly angled, level of resistance (head-and-shoulders top), or a lower horizontal, or slightly angled, level of support (head-and-shoulders bottom). - Right shoulder (C)-horizontal, or slightly angled, level of resistance that is in line with the left shoulder (head-and-shoulders top), or a horizontal, or slightly angled, level of support that is in line with the left shoulder (head-and-shoulders bottom). - Neckline (D)-horizontal, or slightly angled, level of support (head-and-shoulders top), or a horizontal, or slightly angled, level of resistance (head-and-shoulders bottom). - Breakout point (E)-the point at which the currency pair breaks up above the neckline (head-and-shoulders bottom), or the point at which the currency pair breaks down below the neckline (head-and-shoulders top).

-Price projection (F)-the price to which the currency pair will most likely fall after it has broken out of the head-and-shoulders top formation, or the price to which the currency pair will most likely rise after it has broken out of the head-and-shoulders bottom formation.
-The distance the currency pair is projected to move is equal to the distance between the head and the neckline.
+Left shoulder (A)-a horizontal, or slightly angled, level of resistance (head-and-shoulders top), or a horizontal, or slightly angled, level of support (head-and-shoulders bottom).

+- Head (B)-a higher horizontal, or slightly angled, level of resistance (head-and-shoulders top), or a lower horizontal, or slightly angled, level of support (head-and-shoulders bottom). - Right shoulder (C)-a horizontal, or slightly angled, level of resistance that is in line with the left shoulder (head-and-shoulders top), or a horizontal, or slightly angled, level of support that is in line with the left shoulder (head-and-shoulders bottom). - Neckline (D)-a horizontal, or slightly angled, level of support (headand-shoulders top), or a horizontal, or slightly angled, level of resistance (head-and-shoulders bottom). - Breakout point (E)-the point at which the stock or CFD breaks up above the neckline (head-and-shoulders bottom), or the point at which the stock or CFD breaks down below the neckline (head-andshoulders top). - Price projection (F)-the price to which the stock or CFD will most likely fall after it has broken out of the head-and-shoulders-top formation, or the price to which the stock or CFD will most likely rise after it has broken out of the head-and-shoulders-bottom formation.
+The distance the stock or CFD is projected to move is equal to the distance between the head and the neckline.